gosh-dre/gmsa_genomic_fhir_webapp/README.md

     -----------------------------------------------------------------------------------------------
     fhir-report_fhir-db_1   docker-entrypoint.sh postgres    Up      5432/tcp
     fhir-report_fhir_1      catalina.sh run                  Up      0.0.0.0:8090->8080/tcp
-    fhir-report_nginx_1     /docker-entrypoint.sh ngin ...
-Up      0.0.0.0:5700->5700/tcp, 80/tcp

 ## Building and running

 - From the repository directory, you can build and run development version using `npm start`
 - Tests can be run by: `npm test`
 - A production build can be created using `npm run build`
-- Instead of using the react development port, nagivate to port [5700](http://localhost:5700) so that the reverse proxy is in use

-# Decision log

-## Remote proxy

-- The LOINC rest API is experimental and doesn't have [CORS set up](https://loinc.org/forums/topic/cors-for-web-browsers/)
-- In order to be able to query the LOINC rest API, an nginx reverse proxy has been set up to avoid CORS errors
-- The configuration of this is in ()[nginx/conf.d/default.cong]